domagoj-bosnjak/SynthAorta/README.md

 # Usage
 Everything is written for MATLAB/Octave.
 The following two steps are necessary to use the code.

-1. To make sure all the paths are properly added, define a variable that says where you saved the SynthAorta folder, e.g.,
+1. To make sure all the paths are properly added, define a variable that says where you saved the SynthAorta folder and add it to MATLAB paths, e.g.,
 ```
 InputPath = "C:/Users/YourUsername/Documents/github/SynthAorta/"
+addpath(InputPath);
 ```
-2. To initialize the path to the code use:
+2. To initialize the necessary paths to the code use:
 ```
 SynthAortaInitialize(InputPath);
 ```